ZackNoyes/mycommands/README.md

 ## To contribute

-There are three cases for additional shortcuts:
+There are two cases for additional shortcuts:

 - Common utilities that benefit most users, these should be added to `commands.tex`;
 - Subject area specific commands, these should be added to `<subject-area>.tex`;